 I will run over some of what I’ve learnt and what has helped me so far, as well as having shirts rank highly in the Amazon search.

-For those of you reading this who already come from an internet marketing background, the concept of keywords will be very familiar.
+For those of you reading this who already come from a blogging or internet marketing background, the concept of keywords will be very familiar.

 For those brand new, there may be a small learning curve, but really it’s pretty simple to understand – so, keep reading!

 Merch By Amazon Pricing – What Is The Best Price Point?

 This seems to flare up a lot of debate online.
 Certainly, not everyone agrees!

 What have I heard?
 Well, people have literally said – all of this below…

 - That $19.99 works best, because at lower prices the shirts have a lower perceived value.